olivierizad-lab/gcp-billing-ai/docs/METRICS.md

 > **Snapshot date:** November 7, 2025 (analysis window: last 60 calendar days)

-This report mirrors the Provisioner-style metrics document.
+This report mirrors the comparative metrics document used on similar enterprise apps.
 It summarises how fast we are shipping, where code is growing, and where vibe coding (AI-assisted development) is—or is not—being used today.

+> **How it is generated**
+>
+> A Cloud Run Job (`metrics_job.py`) runs every two hours (or on demand via `/metrics/refresh`).
+It pulls git statistics using a GitHub personal access token stored in Secret Manager, writes the aggregated result to Firestore (`metrics_snapshots`), and the UI/API read from that cache.
+Refreshing from the dashboard simply triggers the job and polls Firestore for the newest snapshot.

 ---